Reactions to the Duke lacrosse case: Duke faculty groups

 In three departments, more than half of faculty signed the statement.
 The department with the highest proportion of signatories was African and African-American Studies, with 80%.
 Just over 72% of the Women's Studies faculty signed the statement, Cultural Anthropology 60%, Romance studies 44.8%, Literature 41.7%, English 32.2%, Art & Art History 30.7%, and History 25%.
 No faculty members from the Pratt School of Engineering or full-time law professors signed the document.
 Departments that had no faculty members sign the document include Biological Anthropology and Anatomy, Biology, Chemistry, Computer Science, Economics, Genetics, Germanic Languages/Literature, Psychology and Neuroscience, Religion, and Slavic and Eurasian Studies.

-In January 2007, many months after the initial print of the ad, a new letter was posted at the Concerned Duke Faculty website signed by 87 faculty members stating that the original ad was misinterpreted.
+In January 2007, many months after the initial print of the ad, a new letter was posted at the Concerned Duke Faculty website, signed by 87 faculty members, which stated that the original ad was misinterpreted.
 The letter states that the intent of the original ad was to address issues of racism and sexism in the community and not to prejudge the case.

 In January 2007, lacrosse team member Kyle Dowd filed a lawsuit against Duke University and visiting associate professor and signatory to the original ad, Kim Curtis, claiming that he and another teammate were given failing grades on their final paper as a form of retaliation after the scandal broke.
 The case has been settled with the terms undisclosed except that Dowd's grade was altered to a P.

-Dowd's mother emailed another original signatory, Houston Baker, who continued after the charges had been dropped to accuse her son and the others of being "hooligans, rapists," and called her "the mother of a farm animal."
+Dowd's mother emailed another original signatory, Houston Baker, who continued after the charges had been dropped to accuse her son and the others of being "hooligans, rapists" and called her "the mother of a farm animal."